-Laser welding of copper is revolutionized by the development of a new blue diode laser.
-The blue laser beam enables high-quality processing of copper and other non-ferrous metals in industrial processes.
+The laser welding of copper has beenrevolutionized by the development of a new blue diode laser.
+The blue laser beam copper and other non-ferrous metals to undergo high-quality processing within industrial processes.

 Copper Laser Welding – The Process

-With the blue laser, controlled heat conduction welding of copper and other non-ferrous metals with low material thickness is possible for the first time.
-Material thicknesses of less than one millimeter are no longer a problem.
-Whereas thin foils were previously cut rather than joined with an infrared laser, the blue laser can now be used to process the material in a targeted and controlled manner.
-With the help of the blue laser beam, the desired material is melted along the joints.
-The liquefied materials flow into each other and form the weld seam when they cool down.
-This process results in particularly smooth seams that are of outstanding quality and therefore highly stable.
-Basically, the process is the same as with an infrared laser – apart from the wavelength used.
+For the first time, the blue laser makes it possible to undertake controlled heat conduction welding of copper and other non-ferrous metals with low material thicknesses: material thicknesses of less than one millimeter are no longer a problem.
+While thin foils were previously cut, rather than joined, with an infrared laser, the blue laser can now be used to process the material in a targeted and controlled manner.
+The blue laser beam melts the desired material along the joints, then the liquefied materials flow into each other and form the weld seam when they cool down.
+This process results in particularly smooth seams that are of outstanding quality and, therefore, highly stable.
+In principle, the process is the same as with an infrared laser – apart from the wavelength used.

-Laser Welding of Copper Pins with Blue Diode Laser
+Laser Welding of Copper Pins with a Blue Diode Laser

 Laser welding of two copper pins (approx. 0.5x1.5mm²) with 450nm wavelength and 100ms pulse time for electrical applications.

-Heat conduction welding with the blue diode laser LDMblue leads to a very stable, homogeneous molten pool without evaporation.
-The dominant surface tension of the liquid copper bridges gaps between the pins, resulting in a homogeneous connection.
+Heat conduction welding with the LDMblue blue diode laser leads to a very stable, homogeneous molten pool without any evaporation.
+The dominant surface tension of the liquid copper bridges the gaps between the pins, resulting in a homogeneous connection.

-Heat conduction welding with a wavelength of 450 nm and a focus diameter of 600 µm ensures a highly stable molten pool without spatters in the welding process.
+Heat conduction welding with a wavelength of 450 nm and a focus diameter of 600 µm ensures a highly stable molten pool without spatters during the welding process.